google-research/optformer/README.md

 # Usage

 ## Pre-trained OptFormer as a Policy ([Example Notebook](https://github.com/google-research/optformer/blob/main/optformer/notebooks/OptFormer_inference.ipynb))
-To use our pre-trained OptFormer (exactly as-is from the paper), follow the steps:
+To use our OptFormer pre-trained individually on public BBOB and HPO-B benchmarks, follow the steps:

-1. Download the model checkpoint from [TODO].
+1. (Optional) Download the model checkpoint from `gs://gresearch/optformer/model_checkpoints` for faster loading.
 2. Load the model checkpoint into the `InferenceModel`, as shown in [policies_test.py](https://github.com/google-research/optformer/blob/main/optformer/t5x/policies.py).

 The `InferenceModel` will then be wrapped into the `OptFormerDesigner`, which follows the same API as a OSS Vizier standard [`Designer`](https://oss-vizier.readthedocs.io/en/latest/guides/developer/writing_algorithms.html).